hegdedarsh/drupal-setup/README.md

 # Drupal-setup
-This is a installation guide for setting up drupal using Docker Image and deploying it using Kubernetes and monitoring the pods using ELK.
+This is a installation guide for setting up drupal using Docker Image and deploying it using Kubernetes and monitoring the logs using ELK.

 # Install Docker